AJGreaves/familyhub/README.md

 #### Fonts

 - The primary font `News Cycle` was chosen for the main text of the site because it is easy to read and complements the fonts chosen for titles very well.
-A extra reason for picking this font is that it is easy to read when printed small, and as this site provides a large amount of information, using a smaller font is occasionally necessary.
+A extra reason for picking this font is that it is still easy to read when printed small, and as this site provides a large amount of information, using a smaller font is occasionally necessary.

 - The secondary font `Delius` was chosen for the main headings because it resembles simple clear handwriting that a parent or teacher might use when teaching a child.
 The font has a personal feel to it, and when combined with the colours chosen for this project, refers well to families.
 Being a cursive font it complements in the main sans-serif type font very well from a design perspective

 - The tertiary font `Patrick Hand SC` was chosen for its contrast with the two main fonts.
 Only used in a handful of places across the site, it brings a little extra flavour to the fonts while not overwhelming the user with too many.

+---

 #### Icons